 Temperature and Humidity

-Fuchsias are happiest with temperatures between 55 and 80 degrees Fahrenheit, though there are some heat-tolerant cultivars that will keep their blooms up to 90 degrees Fahrenheit.
+Fuchsias are happiest with temperatures between 55 and 80 degrees Fahrenheit, though some heat-tolerant cultivars will keep their blooms up to 90 degrees Fahrenheit.
 There are also a few shrub-like varieties that are hardy in freezing temperatures.

 Fuchsias thrive in humidity, so if you live in a dry climate, you may have to mist your plants to keep them sufficiently moist.
-Keeping them happy indoors through the dry months of winter can be challenging.
-You will have the best success over the winter if you can grow them in a space where you can run a humidifier when conditions are dry.
+Keeping these plants happy indoors through the dry months of winter can be challenging because you'll need to run a humidifier to keep the space from becoming overly dry.

 During the blooming season, fuchsias have a huge appetite, so you have to feed them regularly with diluted liquid fertilizer.
 Many are available, and a combination of fish emulsion and seaweed can work well.

 The fuchsia cultivars most often used for garden containers are divided into those that have upright growth habits, which are best for large containers and those with trailing habits, which are best for hanging baskets.
 Many dozens of different cultivars are available, and your choice depends on what you prefer for flower color and growth habits.
 Consider these good choices: